Building Blocks for Sustainable Communities

 Communities Selected in 2013

-In February 2013, EPA selected 43 communities in 27 states to receive Building Blocks assistance.
-Nine tools are being offered:
+In February 2013, EPA selected 42 communities in 27 states to receive Building Blocks assistance.
+Nine tools were offered:

 - Creating a Green Streets Strategy: Bellevue, Nebraska; Dayton, Ohio; Fort Lauderdale, Florida; Lynchburg, Virginia; Maui, Hawaii